apertureless/vue-chartjs/website/src/migration-guides/index.md

 - `chartOptions` props were renamed to `options`
 - unknown props will fall through to the canvas element.
 - `generateChart` were refactored and renamed to `createTypedChart`
+- Vue.js < 2.7 is no longer supported.
+If you want to use vue-chartjs with Vue < 2.7 you have to lock your version to 4.x.

 ## Migration from v3 to v4